Introducing the the Mental Health at Work Commitment

 Content Officer, Mental Health at Work

 Mental health is a pressing issue for employers all over the UK.
-Research shows that 300,000 people lose their jobs every year because of a long-term mental health problem, and four in ten (39%) employees say work has contributed to their mental health problems over the last 12 months.
+Research shows that 300,000 people lose their jobs every year because of a long-term mental health problem (), that only 51% feel comfortable talking about mental health issues at work ( ), and that four in ten (39%) employees say work has contributed to their mental health problems over the last 12 months ( ).

 And, when people are experiencing mental health issues but are not given the right support, their productivity suffers – missed work days, difficulty concentrating or even resignation is a possible outcome.
 These factors add up to an annual cost of up to £99 billion per year for the economy – with £42 billion of that a direct cost to employers.